-Kathleen Kelly is a professor of marketing and the director of the Center for Marketing and Social Issues.
+Kathleen Kelly retired as professor of marketing and the director of the Center for Marketing and Social Issues.
 She was awarded the EKS&H research fellowship from the College of Business and is consistently recognized as a Dean’s Research Scholar.
 An expert on social marketing, Dr. Kelly’s work bridges the gap between business and social issues by demonstrating that commercial marketing techniques can be applied to the service of social causes.
 She has received numerous grants to study the impact of counter advertising efforts designed to reduce substance use, violence, and other health and safety issues.
 Her policy research examines the influence of tobacco and alcohol advertising on adolescent consumption as well as the appeal of products such as flavored and natural cigarettes.
 Kathleen has taught a variety of graduate and undergraduate marketing courses including; social marketing, integrated marketing communication, promotional strategy, marketing strategy and principles of marketing.
 Her research has been published in marketing, advertising, communications and health journals.
 Dr. Kelly serves the marketing profession in a variety of ways.
 She is an active reviewer for several marketing, advertising and communications journals and a specialty editor for a drug prevention journal.

 Funded Research Studies